 Does Brushing Work for Everyone?

-Brushing this way usually works best for straight or wavy hair.
-If you have curly hair, it would probably still work well, but it might be best to brush only right before you wash your hair, or else you might brush out all your curls or turn them into frizzy curls instead.
+Brushing this way will most likely work best for straight or wavy hair.
+If you have curly hair, it might still work for you, but it might be best to brush only right before you wash your hair, or else you might brush out all your curls or turn them into frizzy curls instead.
 And if you have very tightly curled hair then this probably isn’t the best method of hair care for your hair type.

 Boar-bristle brushing might not be for every hair type, and everybody’s hair is different, but for many people, boar-bristle brushing is an inexpensive, completely natural way to improve the look of their hair.